 Welcome to The Homesteading RD's Blog!

 Here you'll find my most most recent blog posts.
-Explore everything from balancing your circadian rhythm to preparing your chicken coop for winter.
+Explore everything from companion planting and vertical gardening to raising meat birds and water glassing eggs.
 Don't miss my farm-to-table recipes!

 You have your greenhouse structure picked out, but wait… what’s the best plastic for a greenhouse?
 Polyethylene or polycarbonate?
 6 mil or 10 mil?
 Clear or opaque?
 There are SO many options out there and it’s easy to get overwhelmed.
 I’m here to help!
 While I’m not a big fan of plastic in general, it

 Have you been disappointed with the chewy, dense texture of roasted pumpkin seeds?
 Or maybe they give you a stomach ache?
 Then, you’re going to LOVE my delicious soaked & dehydrated pumpkin seeds!
 While it may seem counterintuitive, the soaking action is an often forgotten about step and where the magic happens.
 Not only that,

 Providing enough protein for your chickens is essential for their proper growth, development and egg laying ability.
 However, it can be tricky to know exactly how much they need, when they need it and how to give it to them!
 In this article, we’re going to break it all down into simple steps.
 We’ll tackle

 There is a right way and a wrong way to dry lemon balm.
 It is a delicate herb that can easily degrade if not handled properly.
 The process really is quite simple, as long as you follow the right steps.
 Let me show you!
 In this article we’re going to cover the benefits of lemon